Hugh FitzRoy, 11th Duke of Grafton: Life and career

 He was born in 1919 in Cape Town, Union of South Africa.
 He is one of the hundreds of descendants of Charles II of England.
 He descends through Henry FitzRoy, 1st Duke of Grafton born to the King's mistress Barbara Villiers.
 Charles had many children but none legitimate; at his death, the crown passed to his brother, a Catholic who was deposed and whose progeny were excluded on that basis, save for his two daughters raised as Protestants.
 The House of Stuart thereafter gave way to their distant cousins, the House of Hanover.

 Through the Duke's ancestor Anne Warren, a daughter of Admiral Sir Peter Warren, he is a descendant of the Schuyler family, the Van Cortlandt family, and the Delancey family, all from British North America.

 The Duke was educated at Eton College and at Magdalene College, Cambridge.
 He was subsequently commissioned into the Grenadier Guards, and for three years from 1943 was Aide-de-camp to the Viceroy of India, Field Marshal Viscount Wavell.

 The Duke of Grafton devoted much of his life to the conservation and protection of historic buildings.
 He was chairman and later president of the Society for the Protection of Ancient Buildings, and also chaired at various times the Historic Churches Preservation Trust, the Architectural Heritage Fund, the Church of England's Cathedral Advisory Commission and Sir John Soane's Museum.

 The Duke was a member of the Historic Buildings Council from its foundation in 1953, and until he succeeded his father as duke in 1970, he was the National Trust's administrator for Sussex and Kent, and later East Anglia.
 He was vice-chairman of the National Portrait Gallery.
 He was also the chairman of the English section of ICOMOS, the International Commission for Monuments and Sites and member of its international board.

 The Duke of Grafton's home was Euston Hall, near Thetford.
-He was made a Knight of the Garter in 1976.
+He was made a Knight Companion of the Garter in 1976.
 He died in 2011 at Euston Hall, Suffolk.